 This service is definitely one of our top picks because of several reasons.
 Nevertheless, the first place could probably be shared with the second, ExpressVPN.
 NordVPN has 4,800 servers in 60+ countries worldwide, which is pretty impressive for starters.
 Although we cannot claim that this is also the fastest ever VPN, Nord certainly provides good enough download and upload speeds for your different needs.

-It’s possible to use this VPN on up to 6 devices simultaneously.
+It’s possible to use this best VPN for Australia on up to 6 devices simultaneously.
 NordVPN can still unblock Netflix, BBC iPlayer, Hulu, and other media streamers (where a lot of other premium VPNs fail), has dedicated P2P servers for torrenting and data streaming.
 This is also one of the most secure services where your privacy and anonymity are protected by a strict no logs policy and a great variety of security features, including Double VPN, an internet kill switch, an app kill switch, AES-256 encryption, and OpenVPN support.

 With its impressive, absolutely friendly, and effective 24/7 live chat support your technical and other issues will not remain unsolved.
 Let’s not forget that NordVPN is based in Panama, which means protection from data retention laws and global surveillance-related privacy issues.